mabq/arch-setup/README.md

 To run the script execute the following command:

 > The first time is going to take time, be patient

-> Important!
-> `~/projects/arch-setup/` is hardcoded into some configuration files, if you ever change the destination directory use `rg --hidden --fixed-strings projects/arch-setup` to check all the files that you will need to update.
+> You should be able to change the destination directory without any problems

 ```sh
 ansible-pull --url https://github.com/mabq/arch-setup --vault-password-file ~/.vault_key --directory ~/projects/arch-setup